Rain Barrels – Using

 Even if you are content with a single rain barrel, the water must be screened before it enters the barrel.
 Leaves and pine needles are easy to exclude for Master Gardener Theresa Schrum but she finds that pine pollen makes a goopy mess inside her barrels each spring.

 DISTRIBUTION Distributing the water is relatively easy.
 Most commercial rain barrels have a spout threaded for a water hose near the bottom of the container.
 If you use inexpensive plastic barrels that have been used to ship food products you’ll have to install and seal a hose-threaded bung.

 Krissy Slagle, who helps manage the state Master Gardener program, says that even if collecting rainwater is not a huge economic benefit, there are other advantages.
 “Rainwater is soft water, it has no chlorine and fluoride.
 There is also the reduction of runoff plus the feeling of being a better citizen by reducing demand on municipal water supplies.”

 MORE INFORMATION If you want to experiment with rainwater collection there are many more factors to consider.
 Here are some sources for you to explore:

 Harvested Rainwater Sourcebook

 YOUR EXPERIENCES?
 Gardeners also wonder if using graywater from their washer is a possibility.
 My grandmother simply ran the hose from her washer into a clump of canna lilies near the porch.
 That worked fine for her … and there was a never-ending supply of fishing worms in the spot where the water discharged.

-I’ve never used a rain barrel but I did experiment once with collecting graywater from my clothes washer.
+I did experiment once with collecting graywater from my clothes washer.
 I found that filtering the water, storing it for no more than twenty four hours and distributing it evenly around my small garden was more than I could manage.